Friday 2 May - Sunday 4 May 2025

 Live Open Captioning

-The following shows will feature real time on-screen live open captioning for the deaf, deafened and hard of hearing:
+The following shows in the Mach Arena will feature real time on-screen live open captioning for the deaf, deafened and hard of hearing by Claire Hill:

 Captions will be visible from anywhere in the auditorium and seats for this service can be booked online as normal.